matryer/moq/README.md

 Mocking interfaces is a nice way to write unit tests where you can easily control the behaviour of the mocked object.

-Moq creates a struct that has a function field for each method, which you can declare in your test code:
+Moq creates a struct that has a function field for each method, which you can declare in your test code.

+This this example, Moq generated the `EmailSenderMock` type:

 ```go
 func TestCompleteSignup(t *testing.T) {